NI Railways: Current fleet

-NIR purchased the two Class 201s to operate the new De Dietrich Stock that is operated exclusively on the Belfast-Dublin Line, NIR own half of the 28 De Dietrich stock coaches used by the Enterprise Belfast-Dublin service.
+NIR also owns half of the 28 De Dietrich stock coaches used by Enterprise, the international service between Belfast and Dublin.
 These units have their own unique livery, and do not operate under NIR branding or on any other services in Northern Ireland or the Republic.
-In 2005, NIR investigated obtaining seven Class 222 DEMUs built for English operator Midland Mainline to use for Enterprise, but these entered service with their intended operator.
+In 2005, NIR investigated obtaining seven Class 222 DEMUs built for British operator Midland Mainline to use for Enterprise, but these entered service with their intended operator.
 They would have required significant modification to enable NIR to use them, including conversion from standard gauge to Irish gauge.

 NIR retained one Class 80 unit (three power cars and two driving trailers) as its sandite train during the 2012-2017 leaf fall seasons.
 It was planned that a Class 450 unit was to be used for this role.
 However, in 2015, Translink awarded a contract to Windhoff Bahn AG to procure a new double ended multi-purpose vehicle to undertake sandite and high-pressure water spraying, as well as weed killing operations.

 "New Trains" fleet replacement

-In 2004/2005, NIR received 23 Class 3000 diesel multiple units from CAF of Spain in a £80 million order.
+In 2004/2005, NIR received 23 Class 3000 diesel multiple units from CAF of Spain in an £80 million order.
 The final unit, 3023, arrived in Belfast Harbour on Monday 18 July 2005.
 All units had entered service by 24 September 2005.
 A maintenance contract with CAF for these vehicles was extended in May 2020 for another 15 years.